-16. ASSET CLASSIFIED AS HELD FOR SALE
+17. ASSET CLASSIFIED AS HELD FOR SALE

-On 17 May 2021, a wholly-owned subsidiary of the Group entered into a Tripartite Sale and Purchase Agreement ("TSPA") with Top Parts Electronics (M) Sdn.
+In the previous financial year, a wholly-owned subsidiary of the Group entered into a Tripartite Sale and Purchase Agreement ("TSPA") with Top Parts Electronics (M) Sdn.
 Bhd. ("TPESB") and the existing tenant of the property, Facade Treatment Engineering Sdn.
 Bhd. ("FTESB") for the disposal of a parcel of freehold land together with all those industrial buildings and structures erected thereon within Lot 755, Jalan Subang 3, Sungai Penaga Industrial Park, 47610 Subang Jaya, Selangor Darul Ehsan held under title No. GM80, Lot 755 in Mukim of Damansara, District of Petaling, Negeri Selangor Darul Ehsan, for a total purchase consideration of RM31,000,000.
-The freehold land and buildings were reclassified to asset classified as held for sale in accordance with the requirements of MFRS 5 Non-current Assets Held for Sale and Discontinued Operations in the previous financial year.
+The freehold land and buildings were reclassified to asset classified as held for sale in accordance with the requirements of MFRS 5 Non-current Assets Held for Sale and Discountinued Operations in the financial year 2021.

 Group RM'000

-Balance as at 1 May 2020 -

-Reclassification from investment property 24,672

-Balance as at 30 April 2021 24,672
+Balance as at 1 May 2021 Disposal 24,672 (24,672)

-Disposal (24,672)

 Balance as at 30 April 2022